 - Looking out for bugs might seem expensive, but it is nothing compared to the costs of doing nothing.

-If you want your users to love your app, make sure to find a qualified and experienced app development company that can help you test for errors and fix them before your users spot them.
+If you want your users to love your app, make sure to find a qualified and experienced app development company that can help you find bugs and fix them before your users spot them.
 Bugs in apps are no fun.